2. Dear Sir or Madam

 Start your email with the reason for writing

 .
 Do not build up to it.
 You are not writing a suspense novel.
 We don’t have time to wade through your history, your resume and anything else you include.
 We need to decide if the email is of interest to us.
+This is vital if you want to craft effective emails.

 Example: Writers Write is offering a discount on the course you’re interested in attending.